AbhiXverse/Solidity-journey/Day 14/Solidity Notes.md

     - gas cost increases with the size and number of elements in an array

 - Mappings:
-    - mappings do not have length property, so gas cost depends on individual entries
+    - mappings do not have length property, you can't easily check how many entries exist
+    - gas cost depends on how many entries you add
+    -
     -